 Except for a BIG difference…

-While levelled readers are all about predictable text, decodable books contain highly phonetically-decodable text!
+While leveled readers are all about predictable text, decodable books contain highly phonetically-decodable text!

 *Affiliate Disclosure: Some links lead to Amazon marketplace.
 As an Amazon associate, I earn from qualifying purchases, at no additional cost to you).
 This helps keep the information on the blog free and available to everyone.